 Day 3 in San Francisco: Exploring Point Lobos and the Golden Gate Park

-After our breakfast at La Boulangerie de SF (yes, again) we took a 35-minute bus ride right from downtown towards Point Lobos.
-From there we hiked the Eastern Coast Overlook Trail (yay, finally a clear view on the Golden Gate Bridge!) and visited the USS San Francisco Memorial.
-We also walked along the immense Sutro Bath ruins.
+After our breakfast at La Boulangerie de SF (yes, again), we took a 35-minute bus ride right from downtown towards Point Lobos.
+From there, we hiked the Eastern Coast Overlook Trail (yay, finally a clear view on the Golden Gate Bridge!) and visited the USS San Francisco Memorial.
+We also walked along with the immense Sutro Bath ruins.
 In 1966 it completely burned down to the ground, but it was a massive complex that could accommodate 10,000(!!) people.
-Some of the baths were filled via the tides, which still can been seen from the ruins.
-From the Cliff House you had a great view on the Ocean Beach.
+Some of the baths were filled via the tides, which still can be seen from the ruins.
+From the Cliff House, you had a great view of the Ocean Beach.

-Highlight for us was a tropical biosphere with a slowly inclining circular walkway covering the entire rainforest from the rivers all they way up to the canopy.
+The highlight for us was a tropical biosphere with a slowly inclining circular walkway covering the entire rainforest from the rivers all the way up to the canopy.
 Very cool!

-The Steinhart aquarium also had some interesting animals we hadn’t seen before, like Four-Eyed Fishes and Sea Dragons.
+The Steinhart aquarium also had some exciting animals we hadn’t seen before, like Four-Eyed Fishes and Sea Dragons.

-The Japanese Tea Garden were next, as beautiful as we recalled.
+The Japanese Tea Garden was next, as beautiful as we recalled.

 Walking towards the exit on Fulton Street, there were plenty of sculptures around the De Young Museum.

 Tired from walking all day, we wanted some informal and quick dinner.
 Based on online reviews, we settled on The Grove Yerba Buena (690 Mission St).
 It was a rather disappointing experience.
-The food was so-so and the servers rather unprofessional as they automatically punched in orders for the largest quantities without even asking and they didn’t bother to call out that we could pick-up our beverages (which they should as only the food is served at the tables).
+The food was so-so and the servers rather unprofessional as they automatically punched in orders for the most substantial quantities without even asking, and they didn’t bother to call out that we could pick-up our beverages (which they should as only the food is served at the tables).

 The Grilled Cheddar Cheeses that the kids ordered were okay.
 Chantal’s choice of The Grove Signature French Onion Soup wasn’t bad, but very sweet as if the caramelization of the onions was kickstarted with sugar and balsamic vinegar.